Herseninstituut/FYD2NWB-BIDS/README.md

 Using Datajoint makes interacting with a MYSQL database very easy.
 For example, we have a database named 'bids' with a table named 'Channels'.
 Simply displaying it's contents can be done by typing `bids.Channels` in your matlab workspace.
 To get info on the fields in the table, simply type `describe(bids.Channels)`.
-For further usage, see the example scripts in FYD_Matlab\dj.
+For further usage, see the example scripts in FYD_Matlab\dj and below the info about datajoint in converting to BIDS.

 *In princple the conversion service will do the actual conversion to nwb files, so you will not need extra software.
 However, if you plan to run the conversion script yourself the following is also required.*